funfungho/abzLinux/the_linux_command_line/18_archiving-backup.md

     - Include the `--delete` option to remove files that may have existed on the backup device that no longer existed on the source device (this is irrelevant the first time we make a backup but will be useful on subsequent copies)
 ## Using `rsync` over a network
 - One of the real beauties of `rsync` is that it can be used to copy files over a network.
 After all, the `r` in `rsync` stands for “remote”
-- Remote copying can be done in one of two ways
+- Remote copying can be done in one of 2 ways
     1. With another system that has `rsync` installed, along with a remote shell program such as `ssh`

         ```bash
-        # Assuming that remote system already had a directory named `/backup` where we could deliver our files
+        # Assuming that remote system already had a directory named /backup where we could deliver our files
         sudo rsync -av --delete --rsh=ssh /etc /home /usr/local remote-sys:/backup
         ```